aces/Loris/modules/document_repository/README.md

 ## Purpose

- The Document Repository is a tool that provides studies with a centralized location for non-candidate documents.
+ The Document Repository is a tool that provides studies with a centralized location for non-candidate documents relevant to the study across multiple candidates.
  Files may be uploaded and organized under any user-defined category.

 ## Intended Users

- All Loris user and data entry staff could view, update, edit and delete the upload files with right permissions.
+ Loris users can view, download and upload files, edit information about files, and delete files given appropriate permissions.
+This module is used primarily by study coordinators/administrators who share study protocols and manuals, and by data entry staff who consult these documents.

 ## Scope

- It's for all non-candidate documents.
+ The document can only be seen by Users from the Site that the document is associated with.

 ## Permissions